NASA-AMMOS/common-workflow-service/README.md

 `__DB_NAME__` and `__ROOT_PW__` must match parameters set in script file: `<personal-dev>.sh`

-Directly access mariaDB with:
+Directly access MariaDB with:

 ```
 mysql -h 127.0.0.1 -u root -p
 ```
 Enter the password above when prompted.

-_CWS must have been built, in this case using a build script, in order to directly access mariaDB with the MySQL monitor, as the build script contains required information to access the database.
+_CWS must have been built, in this case using a build script, in order to directly access MariaDB with the MySQL monitor, as the build script contains required information to access the database.
 See the **Building CWS** section for an example build script._

-_Make sure `cws_dev` database in created mariaDB instance before moving forward to build CWS_
+_Make sure `cws_dev` database in created MariaDB instance before moving forward to build CWS_

 ### _Elasticsearch Setup_
 Open new Shell terminal designated for running ElasticSearch.